AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 ### Value Object

-A value object is an object that is defined by its attributes rather than having a unique identity.
+A value object is an object that is defined by the value of its attributes rather than having a unique identity.
 A money object would be a value object.

 ```csharp
 public class Money